pantheon-systems/decoupled-kit-js/starters/next-wordpress-starter/README.md

 ```
 WPGRAPHQL_URL=
+IMAGE_DOMAIN=
 ```

 3. Run `npm run dev` to start in dev mode, or `npm run build && npm start` to start in production mode.

+4. Open a browser and navigate to `http://localhost:3000`.

 ## Pantheon @pantheon-systems/wordpress-kit